vortexntnu/vortex-auv/mission/landmark_server/README.md

 ## Convergence modes

 The `convergence_mode` field controls how the ReferenceFilter will approach the target.
-It maps to the `Waypoint.mode` constants defined in `vortex_msgs/msg/Waypoint`.

 | Value | Constant | Behavior |
 |---:|---|---|